Frisco Man Tests ‘Presumptive Positive’ for Coronavirus

 A Frisco man has a "presumptive positive" case of the new coronavirus, Collin County health officials say.

 The man is in his 30s and recently traveled to California, Collin County Health Care Services officials said in a statement.
-He is being cared for by county staff at his home and is in stable condition.
+He is self-quarantined at his home in stable condition.

 The CCHCS is awaiting further testing to confirm the initial results since the patient's symptoms have not required hospitalization, the statement read.